HanEnthalpy/TM_RTSG/README.md

         return result
 ```
 ### Use TM_RTSG for prediction
 > We first try to predict the value on the sparse grid.
-(For example, predict the sample point No.10 - 50)
 >> For this kind of prediction, we can check the sampling value and compare the result.
 > Secondly, any points in the domain can be predicted.
 (The point will be randomly generated with uniform distribution)
 ```